 Making the biscuit dough

-These biscuits are made a little differently than traditional ones.
-I find this makes the process easier, and keeps more butter chunks in the scones.
+These biscuits are made a little differently when compared to traditional biscuits.
+I find this makes the process easier and keeps more butter chunks in the scones.

 Things to note:

 Make sure you use the largest side of your cheese grater.
-A microplane or the ‘parmesan’ side of the grater will not work here.
+A microplane or the fine side of the grater will not work here.

 There should be lots of visible strands of butter throughout your dough.
 They should be evenly dispersed.